Vinyzu/Botright/docs/index.rst

 Threading
 ~~~~~~~~~

-Botright’s API is not thread-safe.
+Botrights API is not thread-safe.
 If you are using Botright in a
 multi-threaded environment, you should create a botright instance per
 thread.
 See `threading
 issue <https://github.com/microsoft/playwright-python/issues/623>`__ for
 more details.
+For asynchronous usage, you should probably use asyncio.gather(*threads) instead.

 .. |PyPI version| image:: https://badge.fury.io/py/botright.svg
    :target: https://pypi.python.org/pypi/botright/